aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-conversion-&-transformation/transform-pcl-to-pdfs/_index.md

 ### How can I download Aspose.PDF for Java?

-You can download Aspose.PDF for Java from the official Aspose website by visiting [this link](https://releases.aspose.com/pdf/java/).
+You can download Aspose.PDF for Java from the Aspose website by visiting [this link](https://releases.aspose.com/pdf/java/).

 ### Are there any licensing requirements for using Aspose.PDF for Java?